drissamri/beautiful-jekyll/_posts/2015-09-05-hosting-a-jekyll-website-on-bluemix.md

 I want my site to be available on `drissamri.be` and `www.drissamri.be`.
 There's a few easy steps to do to accomplish this.
 If you are OK with using the default Bluemix URL of your application or you don't have a custom domain, you can skip these steps.

-First you will have define your domain in Bluemix.
+First you will have to define your domain in Bluemix.
 Create the domain in Bluemix and associate it with an organization, in my case it's `called drissamri.`

 {% highlight bash %}
 cf create-domain drissamri drissamri.be